kglotfelty/ColorColor/README.md

 spectral model shape, you can get an estimate of the model **parameters** by looking at the color-color diagram.

+These routines are dependent on [Sherpa](http://cxc.cfa.harvard.edu/sherpa) for the models.
+They also use [ChIPS](http://cxc.cfa.harvard.edu/chips) for the plotting; though one could swap in another plotting engine with minimal changes.

 ## Example